 Plastic isn’t so fantastic after all.
 Sure, you can mold it into any shape or form, making it really applicable in almost any industry.
 But if you are reading this, then you have, like me, been tapping around in the dark.

 I feel like no one until now really told us about the health effects that plastic can have.
 Chemicals are leaching off into the food it is supposed to protect.
 And what about the time that it spends degrading in the environment?

 It is ugly and painful to see, turtles with straws in their nose and stranded whales with stomachs full of plastic waste.
 Instead, most of us turn our eyes away and go on with our “normal” days.
 Plastic pollution is destroying the world as we know it and fast.
 So very fast that things are about to change very soon.

-You probably heard that there will be more plastic in the sea than fish by 2050.
+You probably heard that there would be more plastic in the sea than fish by 2050.
 That is not very far away.

-According to science and Greta Thunberg, we have about 12 years left to bring carbon emission down, or else fires like we are seeing in Australia and the Amazon are going to be the norm.
+According to science and Greta Thunberg, we have about 12 years left to bring carbon emission down; fires, as we see in Australia and the Amazon, will be the norm.

 Plastic is not a natural product, and instead of biodegrading into something organic, it breaks up into microplastic.

 Apparently, we consume the equivalent of one credit card per week.
-Without even knowing about the consequences, this can potentially have to our health.
+Without even knowing about the consequences this can potentially have on our health.